Ndiatenda/data_analysis_with_python/README.md

 # Data Analysis with Python

 ***Data Analysis with Python (CognitiveClass - DA0101EN) is an online course offered by IBM.
-This course features; data wrangling, exploratory data analysis, model development, and working with data in Python.***
+This course features, data wrangling, exploratory data analysis, model development, and working with data in Python.***

 ### The following are links to notebooks showcasing the hands-on labs I completed in Python:
 <details>